-You may use these questions together with the freshman language placement charts which follow them to help you determine the right Latin and Greek courses for your level of experience.
+You may use these questions together with the freshman language placement charts above to help you determine the right Latin and Greek courses for your level of experience.

 What course should I enroll in if I have never before studied Greek or Latin but now wish to study one of these languages to satisfy CUA's language requirement?

-Enroll in Greek 101 or Latin 101.
+Enroll in GR 101 or LAT 101.